lunarcon/avnote/README.md

 ### GUI-Less Notepad?
 What?
 <img src="preview.png"/>

+### Features
+ - Can be resized!
+ - SUpports Opening, saving and creating new document.
+ - Supports multiline documents (Obviously, enter, backspace and space work as you'd expect.)
 ### Known Bugs
  - Scrolling hasn't been implemented yet, so long content may cause visual glitches. but is in the works.
  - minor glitches here and there